SIholin/ubilocation-server/README.md

 And last

-*  `docker build -t ubikampus-positioning-server -f Dockerfile.prod .`
+*  `docker-compose -f docker-compose.prod.yml up -d`

-*  `docker run -v $(pwd)/config:/config ubikampus-positioning-server:latest`
+By default, journald is used for storing logs.
+For example all logs can be viewed with `sudo journalctl CONTAINER_NAME=bluetooth-location-server`

 ## Configurations

 After properties files have been created by the three [bash scripts](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/) which master script called then you will find a folder called `config` if not yet existed and from there four properties files with their default values.

 ### mqttConfig.properties